tagtag

 Non-Operational Tracks

 If a length of railroad tracks is considered non-operational, any trains moving through that area should be promptly stopped and re-routed until repairs can be completed.
 Failing to do so can seriously endanger anyone on the train, including railroad workers, as these damaged tracks may cause train cars to derail.
-It is an employer’s responsibility to communicate to their train operators and employees the location of non-operational tracks and what routes to use instead.
+An employer must communicate to their train operators and employees the location of non-operational tracks and what routes to use instead.
 If this information isn’t provided, railroad workers injured as a result may be entitled to file for compensation due to their employer’s negligence.

 Locomotive Mechanical Failures

-A railway company has a responsibility to its employees and passengers to perform comprehensive inspections and regular maintenance on its locomotives.
-This can help prevent any mechanical failures that may arise due to faulty or worn-out train parts.
+A railway company is responsible to its employees and passengers to perform comprehensive inspections and regular maintenance on its locomotives.
+This can help prevent mechanical failures due to faulty or worn-out train parts.
 Frustratingly, though, not all train companies discharge this important duty, potentially resulting in malfunctions that can cause severe train accidents.
-However, train company employees may be able to pursue compensation for their injuries under the FELA.
+However, railroad company employees may be able to pursue compensation for their injuries under the FELA.

 Who Is Eligible for Compensation Under FELA?